M25 climate protesters dragged off motorway by police

 Police have made 23 arrests and dragged Insulate Britain protesters off the M25 after members of the group stormed onto the motorway.

-The climate activists moved onto lanes of traffic on Tuesday morning, sitting on the road and forcing cars to come to a stop.
+The climate activists moved onto lanes of traffic on Tuesday morning, forcing cars to come to a stop.

 It was the fifth time the group, which is calling on the government to help insulate homes to reduce emissions, has blocked the M25 since last week.

-Police said 23 arrests were made in connection with the incident on a stretch of motorway in Surrey.
+Police said 23 arrests were made in connection with the incident on a stretch of Britain’s busiest motorway in Surrey.

-Officers had to clear protesters off the road between Junctions 9 and 10, according to Surrey police.
+A video shows protesters walking onto the main carriageway, carrying signs and sitting on the ground.

+On the other side of the motorway, more protesters were sat down holding a banner.

 Join our new commenting forum